Keep up the Pace: The 6 Best Sailing Watches for Time and Tide

 Tides, wind temperature and longitude are all important things to be aware of.
-And it doesn’t matter if your racing America’s cup or you simply own a sailboat, pontoon, sportfishing boat or liveaboard trawler.
+And it doesn't matter if you're racing America's cup or you simply own a sailboat, pontoon, sportfishing boat or liveaboard trawler or participate in paddle sports.

 The best sailing watches are accurate, dependable and durable.
 Affordability, function and style come in at a close second.
 Let's not forget waterproof.
 The waterproof factor alone puts it high on my list of must-have boating accessories.